rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

 ### REAL

 Real holds real numbers.
-These encoding of theseare numbers contain a fractional component.
-We normally notate them with a decimal value.
-E.g. 0.01.
+Real numbers contain a fractional component.
+We normally notate them with a decimal value e.g. "0.01".
 Like integers they can also be positive or negative.

 Declaring a real number variable `a` would look like